 The Vermont Health Alert Network (VTHAN) is an alert and mass notification system that improves public health communication and situational awareness within the State of Vermont.
 For information or assistance, contact the HAN Administrator at: firstname.lastname@example.org.

-Ensure you and your facility have all the necessary resources and tools to meet the new regulations for the CMS Emergency Preparedness Rule.
-The regulation went into effect on November 15, 2016.
-Surveys will take place starting November 16, 2017.
+Ensure you and your facility have all the necessary resources and tools to meet the regulations for the CMS Emergency Preparedness Rule, which went into effect in 2016.
+Surveys started in 2017.

 For tips and resources, the Health and Human Services Office of the Assistant Secretary for Preparedness and Response (ASPR) has created a Technical Resources, Assistance Center, and Informaion Exchange (TRACIE).

 The four core elements of the CMS emergency preparedness rule for all 17 provider types include:

 - Emergency Plan – EOP Tools and Templates, Hazard Vulnerability/ Risk Assessments, Continuity of Operations